doriansmiley/lotusJS/README.md

 # Web Component View

-Lotus uses a web component map based on x-tag to allow you to create custom tags that encapsulate abstract functionality such as data grids, lists, buttons, image galleries, and more.
-Further, views can be mediated to provide application level event mediation, data binding, and virtually any other behavior that is specific to the surrounding application.
+Lotus uses a web component map based on x-tag to allow you to create custom tags that encapsulate abstract functionality such as data grids, lists, buttons, image galleries, video players, and more.

 You can use the built in Lotus components or create your own custom components.
 To create a custom component you extend `Lotus.AbstractComponent` or an existing subclass.
 Then override at a minimum the following methods: `defineSkinParts`, `onSkinPartAdded` and `destroy`.